 CW shows this season (so far): Arrow, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, Jane the Virgin, Riverdale, Supergirl, Supernatural, and Valor.

 FOX shows this season (so far): Bob’s Burgers, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, Ghosted, Gotham, Hell’s Kitchen, The Last Man on Earth, Lethal Weapon, The Mick, The Orville, The Simpsons, and Star.

-NBC shows this season (so far): The Blacklist, Blindspot, Caught On Camera With Nick Cannon, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, The Good Place, Law & Order: Special Victims Unit, Superstore, This Is Us, Timeless, The Voice, and The Wall.
+NBC shows this season (so far): Better Late Than Never, The Blacklist, Blindspot, The Brave, Chicago Fire, Chicago Med, Chicago PD, Dateline NBC, Ellen’s Game of Games, The Good Place, Great News, Law & Order: Special Victims Unit, Law & Order True Crime, Superstore, This Is Us, The Voice, The Wall, and Will & Grace.